Eco-Discovery Camp

 Health and Safety:

-- All campers will need to submit a current Health Assessment performed by a licensed physician or APRN along with proof of current vaccinations.
+- All campers will need to submit a current Health Assessment performed by a licensed physician or APRN along with proof of current vaccinations (same list as required by the state of Connecticut for schools).
 Health assessments must be from within the previous 24 months and vaccinations must be current.

-- If your child has a health condition (allergy, asthma, etc.) then you will also need to submit an Individual Plan of Care form (last page of packet or you may submit your own)
+- If your child has a health condition (allergy, asthma, etc.) then you will also need to submit a signed Individual Plan of Care form (last page of packet or you may submit your own)

 - If your child needs to take medication during the camp day you will also need to provide an Authorization for the Administration of Medication form and have it signed by your child’s physician